Sixteen Drivers Selected for F1 Teams at inaugural Pro Draft

 The first of two teams to pick a total of three drivers, Renault Sport Team Vitality announced Germany’s Sven Zurner, who famously battled with Brendon Leigh on the final lap of the race in Abu Dhabi in 2017.
 The third-place man from last year was then joined by Sweden’s Kimmy Larsson, and James Doherty of the UK, after Renault picked the maximum three racers for their squad.

 Sauber eSports followed suit and also opted for a trio of racers, first choosing Salih Saltunc, before Allert Van der wal joined the team, and finally, Salih’s younger brother Sonuc.
 The British pair embraced in an emotional interview backstage, as the popular siblings embark on the next stage of their young Esports careers.

 Toro Rosso’s seventh-place pick was of no disadvantage, with the team picking the exact two drivers they hoped for.
-Pierre Gasly was on site to hand over the all-important reveal card, and it announced that the team had chosen the highly-rated Cem Bolukbasi, and Patrick Holzmann.
+Pierre Gasly was on site to hand over the all-important reveal card, and it announced that the team had chosen the highly-rated Cem Bolukbasi, and Patrik Holzmann.

 McLaren’s newly-unveiled Shadow Esports team had the penultimate pick, and they opted for the eccentric joker in the pack, Olli Pakhala, leaning on his vast amounts of experience as one of the more senior members of the line-up.